 1934 Billie Burke produces the first Ziegfeld Follies after the death of founder Florenz Ziegfeld.
 The Ziegfeld Follies of 1934 features Fanny Brice, Eve Arden, Buddy Ebsen, Vilma Ebsen, Jane Froman, Eugene Howard, Willie Howard, and the music of Vernon Duke.
 It runs 182 performances at the Winter Garden.

 1956 The Great Sebastians are Alfred Lunt and Lynn Fontanne, a pair of fraudulent performers with a mind-reading act.
-This comedy by Howard Lindsay and Russel Crouse is staged by Bretaigne Windust at ANTA.
+The comedy by Howard Lindsay and Russel Crouse is staged by Bretaigne Windust at the ANTA Playhouse.

 1965 T.S.
-Eliot is dead in London at the age of 77.
+Eliot dies in London at the age of 77.
 He is credited with the revival of poetic drama after penning Murder in the Cathedral in 1935.
 He also wrote The Cocktail Party, The Family Reunion, and The Confidential Clerk.
-His book of poems, Old Possum's Book of Practical Cats, will be the inspiration for the musical Cats.
+His book of poems, Old Possum's Book of Practical Cats, is the inspiration for the musical Cats.

-1976 Yul Brynner stars in the first and only performance of Home Sweet Homer, a musical based on final chapters of The Odyssey, with a score by Man of La Mancha composer Mitch Leigh.
+1976 Yul Brynner stars in Home Sweet Homer, a musical based on final chapters of The Odyssey, with a score by Man of La Mancha composer Mitch Leigh.
 Despite the presence of La Mancha star Joan Diener, the show closes on opening night.

 1998 Broadway's Tony Award-winning revival of A Funny Thing Happened on the Way to the Forum closes after 715 performances.
 Featured in the cast during the course of the show's run were Nathan Lane, Whoopi Goldberg, and David Alan Grier.